Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 A global problem that is growing rapidly is plastic pollution.
-This is due to both an increase in industrialism.
-So as an increase in the number of plastics used to produce the things we use daily.
+This is due to increased industrialism, which has increased the amount of plastics used to produce the things we use daily.

-It usually ends up in the environment in some way or form, and most of it is eventually ending up in the ocean.
+It usually ends up in the environment somehow or form, and most of it eventually ends up in the ocean.
 Inside the plastic pollution circle, one of the most critical environmental difficulties we are confronted with today is marine plastic debris.

 Marine debris originates from two common sources: